pauloburke/PiCluster/README.md

 ## Setting up NFS Server

+First, have a SSD connected to the Raspberry Pi previously formated with ext4.

 The following ansible playbook will setup the NFS server with the following configurations:

-1. Create a new partition on the SSD
-2. Create a new directory and mount the SSD
+1. Create a new directory and mount the SSD
-3. Add the volume to `/etc/fstab`
+2. Add the volume to `/etc/fstab`
-4. Install NFS Server
+3. Install NFS Server
-5. Create a mount point for the NFS share (e.g. `/nfs`)
+4. Create a mount point for the NFS share (e.g. `/nfs`)
-6. Add the NFS share to `/etc/exports`
+5. Add the NFS share to `/etc/exports`
-7. Restart the NFS server
+6. Restart the NFS server

 ```bash
 ansible-playbook -i hosts playbooks/basic_setup/nfs_server_setup.yml
 ```
-> This playbook assumes that the SSD is available at `/dev/sda`.
+> This playbook assumes that the SSD is available at `/dev/sda1`.

 ## Setting up MicroK8s